 Hypothermia may also cause your dog to show signs of weakness, depression, and lethargy.
 If the condition gets worse, muscles will stiffen, heart and breathing rates slow, or your dog may also start not responding to stimuli.

 It is important to learn the signs of these two conditions – to keep your dog healthy on winter times!

-To prevent your dog from any possible harm during winter time, start with:
+Prevent your dog from any possible harm during winter time

 Although your dog has a thick fur, you may need to get him a sweater for long winter walks that would cover the belly and neck.
 It will still not prevent frostbite, as your dog’s ears, tail, and feet will be exposed, but it will prevent the cold from getting to your dog fast!